Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a particular number of points for you for a specified period while your application is processed.
-This saves you from going through your whole application process and learning at the end that the interest rate has risen higher.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for the application process.
+This keeps you from getting through your whole application process and learning at the end that the interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter rate lock period
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher interest rate than you would with a shorter rate lock period

-There are more ways to get a lower rate, besides choosing a shorter rate lock period.
-A larger down payment will result in a better interest rate, because you're starting out with a good deal of equity.
-You can pay points to reduce your interest rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you will come out ahead, especially if you don't refinance early.
+In addition to choosing the shorter rate lock period, there are other ways you can score the lowest rate.
+A larger down payment will give you a better interest rate, because you are starting out with more equity.
+You can pay points to bring down your rate for the life of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
+You pay more initially, but you will save money in the long run.

-Executive Lending Group, LLC can answer questions about rate lock periods & many others.
-Call us at 8165258000.
+Executive Lending Group, LLC can answer questions about rate lock periods and many others.
+Give us a call at 8165258000.

 Got a Question?